 Rules of the House

 Clients in rehab often grow accustomed to schedules, rules, and guidelines set by the treatment center.
 The same type of structure exists in a sober living house.
-For a person to stay at the house, they must abide by the rules and regulations.
+To stay at the house, a person must abide by the rules and regulations.
 Otherwise, they may face stiff penalties or be kicked out of the house.

 The goal of a sober living program is to slowly give you more freedom until you are fully independent.
 Therefore, the stay at the house is temporary.
 Each time you reach a goal or milestone, you earn more independence until you are entirely on your own.
-How long you stay in the house can be determined by you and your therapist.
+You and your therapist determine how long you stay in the house.

 What You Can Do While You Are Getting Treatment